Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Dynamic Guidance selectively sharpens the score function

 In practice, we first decode a latent $\vz$ into a clean image $\vx_0$.
 We then perturb $\vx_0$ with multiple random noise samples at timestep $t$ to get an approximation of the score of $\vz$ by averaging out the individual predicted scores.

-To showcase how the score function is selectively sharpened, we select a generated image $\hat{\vx}_0$ that is a hallucination, with a pentagon on the left and triangle on the right.
+To showcase how the score function is selectively sharpened, we select a generated image $\hat{\vx}_0$ that is a hallucination, showing a pentagon on the left and a triangle on the right.
 We plot the score function given by Equation (\ref{eq:grad_log_z}) along the latent dimension 9 (Figure~\ref{fig:teaser}).
-In this case, the ideal score should be 0 in the regions that correspond to images with a single or two triangles.
+In this instance, the ideal score should be 0 in the regions that correspond to images with a single or two triangles.
 In contrast, the score for an image containing two shape types should be high, pushing the sample away from the hallucination.

-Indeed, this is the exact observation we make in Figure~\ref{fig:teaser}; while the base diffusion-learned score does not push the sample away from the hallucination region, Dynamic Guidance sharpens the score predictions mitigating the hallucination.
-At the same time, when plotting the score across a latent that is not related to hallucinations and is not captured by the classifier (Latent Dimension 5), Dynamic Guidance has no effect over it.
+Indeed, this is the exact observation we make in Figure~\ref{fig:teaser}; while the base diffusion-learned score does not push the sample away from the hallucination region, DG sharpens the score predictions, mitigating the hallucination.
+At the same time, when observing the score across a latent dimension that controls shape position, and thus is unrelated to hallucinations (latent dimension 5), we see that DG has no effect over it.